-Florida recently joined the national State Authorization Reciprocity Agreement (SARA) through the Southern Regional Education Board (SREB) compact.
+Florida is a member of the national State Authorization Reciprocity Agreement (SARA) through the Southern Regional Education Board (SREB) compact.
 SARA establishes standards for distance learning for all participating states and institutions.
 The Florida State Authorization Reciprocity Agreement (FL-SARA) agency has been established to authorize and regulate Florida institutions.
 The University of North Florida has been approved by FL-SARA to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.

 State Authorization Status

 Guidelines for Prospective Students.
 The University of North Florida seeks to deliver all of our fully online programs in every state.
 As an institutional participant in SARA, UNF can offer distance education in states and districts that participate in SARA.
 Specific questions about UNF State Authorization of Distance Education can be directed to UNFonline@unf.edu.